 Oftentimes, assets extend past real and personal property, which can make a divorce settlement more complicated.
-Some couples own a business together or have made multiple joint investments.
+Some parties own a business together or have made multiple joint investments.
 Many share retirement accounts and have named their spouse as a beneficiary for pension plans and other policies.
-Samera has extensive knowledge of complex assets, including:
+The Dadvocates have extensive knowledge of complex assets, including:

 - Stocks, bonds, and trusts